Queuni/Shadow-Strike/README.md

 - Bump version to 1.2.0 and add changelog entry for the new features

 - Simplify the auth flow by using a single token source

+- Handle the partial write case and retry the remaining bytes